weic/melife/README.md

 2. Design a plug-in with weibo.com sniffer:
    - My own @ mention.
    - Certain people @ mention.
    - Hashtag.
 3. Design a plug-in with twitter.com sniffer:
-   - My own @mention.
+   - My own @ mention.
    - Certain people @ mention.
    - Hashtag.

 And more to come.